izzytrejo/Zipf/README.md

 ## Running the code

-The simplest run can be done with:
+The simplest run might look like this:

 ```
+cd scripts
+python3 run_analysis.py --in_folder ../data --out_folder .
 ```